siteservices/libui.sh/share/doc/libui-dictionary.md

 ### Info (man libui.sh) - Display a highlighted info message for the user.

 Sends a highlighted text message to STDOUT.
-By default this message is displayed in cyan text.
+By default this message is displayed in cyan text and does not include a trailing newline.
 The message can also be logged to a log file.

 * **-1..-9** - file id
 * **-a** | **-c** - append to / create log